kubenow/docs/developers/build-img.rst

 Image building
 ==============
 KubeNow uses prebuilt images to speed up the deployment.
-Image continous integration is defined in this this repository: https://github.com/kubenow/image.
+Image continous integration is defined in this repository: https://github.com/kubenow/image.

 The images are exported on AWS and GCE: